madogiwa0124/aikotoba/README.md

 | POST      | /sign_in  | Create a login session by authenticating. |
 | DELETE    | /sign_out | Clear aikotoba login session.             |

 Aikotoba enable helper methods for authentication.
-The method name can be changed by configuration.
+The method name can be changed by `alias_method`.

-- `current_account` : Returns the logged in instance of `Aikotoba::Account`.
+- `aikotoba_current_account` : Returns the logged in instance of `Aikotoba::Account`.

 ### Registrable